The Records & Registration Office is available to help students navigate the path to degree completion.

 The Registrar may automatically provide completion information for students who are close to receiving their intended degree, but have not yet applied for graduation.
 If those students do not wish to graduate with that particular degree, those students must contact the Registrar to opt-out of graduation.
 The written communication provided to those students gives specific information.
 Questions regarding this process can be directed to the Registrar.

 Applications must be submitted by March 1.
 There is no guarantee that applications received after March 1 will be processed in time for the student to be included in Commencement.
-Degrees are conferred at the end of Fall, Winter, Summer 1, and Summer 2 terms.
+Degrees are conferred at the end of Fall, Winter and Summer.
 Applications submitted after the end of a term may be considered for the next conferral date.

 Occasionally the student will have difficulty completing all required courses due to circumstances beyond their control.
 If the student’s faculty advisor deems it necessary to substitute a course, the faculty advisor must complete the Course Substitution form and submit it to the Dean for approval.
 The signed authorization is then submitted to the Registrar for approval and application to the final degree audit.
 If a student receives a substitution and has not yet applied for graduation, the student will enter the graduation process automatically.